12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Practical information for the Bondi to Coogee walk:

-The Impressive Federation Cliff Walk
+Federation Cliff Walk (5km)

-The Federation Cliff Walk, also known as the Waverly Cliff walk or the Dover Heights walk, links Bondi to Watsons Bay.
-This 5km eastern suburbs coastal walk gives you outstanding views of the sheer sandstone cliffs that protect Sydney Harbour.
+Want to explore Sydney’s rugged eastern coastline away from the main beaches?
+The Federation Cliff Walk, also known as the Waverley Cliff Walk or the Dover Heights walk, links Bondi to Watsons Bay and gives you outstanding views of the sheer sandstone cliffs that protect Sydney Harbour.

 What will I see on the Federation Cliff Walk?